 Here’s Why Children Need CHOICES

-Health officials around the world are encouraging more physical activity and better nutrition as ways to combat childhood obesity.
+Health officials are encouraging more physical activity and better nutrition as ways to combat childhood obesity.
 For many years it was perceived that obesity was simply about overeating.
-Through research we have learned that it is really about the changing times of technology, diminished safe places for children to play, the bombardment of fast food marketing and the lack of healthy meal choices in schools.
+Through research we have learned that it is really about the changing times of technology, diminished safe places for children to play, fast food marketing and needing better meal choices in schools.
 If children are to become healthier, we must all start following First Lady, Michelle Obama in the Let’s Move!
 Initiative.

-Our program strategy at The Center Helping Obesity In Children End Successfully (C.H.O.I.C.E.S.) has been to fight childhood obesity with a multifaceted approach.
+Since year 2002, our program strategy at The Center Helping Obesity In Children End Successfully (C.H.O.I.C.E.S.) has been to fight childhood obesity with a multifaceted approach.
 We believe that no single strategy in itself will be successful.
 Through collaborative partnerships with fitness trainers, physical and psychological health professionals, motivational speakers and dietitians, C.H.O.I.C.E.S. is a resource to families with overweight and obese children.
-The Center’s aim is to provide a safe, supportive environment for clinically diagnosed and at risk children of obesity, with the inclusion of their parents through the following program components:
+The aim is to provide a safe, supportive environment for clinically diagnosed and at risk children of obesity, with the inclusion of their parents through the following program components:

 Designed to increase awareness, inform, educate, and train participants to make physical activity a normal and necessary part of their daily activity.
 Built into every Sisters in the Lifestyle Intervention Teaching Exercise (SLITE) program, the Let’s Move!
-DeKalb Back to School Fitness Fun Expo and Camp Divas Of Overweight Girls summer series is group cardio exercise specifically for children and their families.
+DeKalb Back to School Fitness Fun Expo and Camp Divas Of Overweight Girls summer series is group cardio exercise specifically for children and families.

 Talking helps!
 Sharing one-on-one or within a group setting provides a vehicle to discuss challenges, offer encouragement and share accomplishments.
 The year round C.H.O.I.C.E.S. programs include self-esteem enrichment and motivational support with professionals.
 This approach reinforces the simple theme: Together we can make a difference in the lives of others and ourselves.